thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 CMD ["npm", "start"]
 ```
-If last step is executed of the **Dockerfile** the container is ready to be deployed to Kubernetes.
+If this last step is executed of the **Dockerfile** the container is ready to be deployed to Kubernetes.

 ---

 ### 1.3 YAML Configurations for the deployment to Kubernetes

 Now we examine the deployment yamls to deploy the container to **Pods** and creating **Services** to access them in the Kubernetes Cluster.
 In the following image you can see the deployed **Services**:

 ![ibm-cloud-services](images/ibm-cloud-services.png)